Empowering Women: Claiming Healthy Personal Boundaries

 2:00–3:30 PM: Finding Your Voice

 Is it really okay to be assertive or to refuse to people-please?
 Can we be empowered to be clear about our individual needs?
-Here you’ll learn the top ten ways to set and model healthy boundaries.
+Learn ways to set and model healthy boundaries.
 The girls’ presenter will be Kathy Haake, associate director of Dove’s Nest: Faith Communities Keeping Children and Youth Safe.

 The women’s presenter will be Carol Hurst, Dove’s Nest’s Speaker Bureau member and associate professor and social work program director at Eastern Mennonite University, Harrisonburg, VA.